Margaret Olley

 Margaret Hannah Olley AC (24 June 1923 – 26 July 2011) was an Australian painter.
-She was the subject of more than ninety solo exhibitions.
+She held over ninety solo exhibitions during her lifetime.

 Early life

 Margaret Olley was born in Lismore, New South Wales.
 She was the eldest of three children of Joseph Olley and Grace (née Temperley).
 The Olley family moved to Tully in far north Queensland in 1925, with Margaret boarding at St Anne's in Townsville in 1929, before returning to New South Wales in 1931.
 The family temporarily moved to Brisbane in 1935 with Margaret staying to attend Somerville House in Brisbane during her high school years.
 She was so focused on art that she dropped one French class in order to take another art lesson with teacher and artist Caroline Barker.

 In 1941, Margaret commenced classes at Brisbane Central Technical College and then moved to Sydney in 1943 to enrol in an Art Diploma course at East Sydney Technical College where she graduated with A-class honours in 1945.